MaastrichtU-IDS/consentblockchainluce/README.md

 vagrant box remove arnoan/lucedb
 ```
 Then simply delete the folder to which this repository was cloned.
 There are no other places where information is stored.

+# Consent based contract is defined in ConsentContract.sol file.
+# Pythin Notebook "VikasContractTest" defines the functionality to run the contract.